networked-aframe/naf-janus-adapter/docs/janus-deployment.md

 This documentation won't necessary be updated.

 Look at the [README history of janus-gateway](https://github.com/meetecho/janus-gateway/commits/master/README.md) to see if the build instructions for some components changed, this happened several times.
-The build instructions below was up to date the Mar 25, 2021.
+The build instructions below was up to date the 2022-01-22.
 Look at the changes in master or releases in the different repositories of the components you need to build to see if you can update them.

 Follow at least the [janus-gateway](https://github.com/meetecho/janus-gateway) and the [janus-plugin-sfu](https://github.com/mozilla/janus-plugin-sfu) repositories and the [janus mailing-list](https://groups.google.com/g/meetecho-janus) for updates.